CamCove-Crichton/Whiskey-d_Away/README.md

 - Then moved onto adding the form fields to my contexts processor as I wanted to be able to use it in multiple views, from the tour detail view to the basket view
 - I created a form instance in my tour detail view so the input fields could display in the view
 - Decided to use flatpickr for the form input field for selecting the date for a better UX
+- I then moved onto getting the add_to_basket view to be able to get the data for the number of attendees, booking date and booking time slot from the form to be able to display the information in the basket view
+- Moved onto adding in some increment and decrement buttons for the number of attendees input field for a better UX, especially on mobile devices

 ### Future Developments